red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 }
 {% endhighlight %}

-By restricting the number of active concurrent calculations using a `Semaphore`, we control the number of tasks that can access the CPU-bound code simultaneously, reducing context switching and potentially improving performance.
+By restricting the number of active concurrent calculations with a Semaphore, we control how many tasks can access the CPU-bound code simultaneously, reducing context switching and potentially improving performance.

-The argument in the semaphore constructor sets the maximum number of concurrent tasks allowed to access the CPU-bound code to one at a time, effectively serializing access.
-We chose this limit to match the number of our CPU cores.
+Here, the Semaphore argument is set to match the number of CPU cores.
+This ensures only as many tasks as there are CPU cores can run concurrently.

 {% apex %}
 {